-- 51. Extended council tax reduction (sometimes known as the run-on) can be awarded to working-age people who have been (or their partners have been) receiving Income Support, income-based Jobseeker's Allowance or income-related Employment Support Allowance for at least 26 weeks, and who come off that benefit because they or their partners start employment as an employed or self-employed earner, or increase their hours or earnings, where that employment is expected to last 5 weeks or more.
+- 50. Extended council tax reduction (sometimes known as the run-on) can be awarded to working-age people who have been (or their partners have been) receiving Income Support, income-based Jobseeker's Allowance or income-related Employment Support Allowance for at least 26 weeks, and who come off that benefit because they or their partners start employment as an employed or self-employed earner, or increase their hours or earnings, where that employment is expected to last 5 weeks or more.
 This also applies to those, including pensioners, who were receiving certain contributory benefits which end for the same reason.
 The qualifying contributory benefits are Incapacity Benefit, contributory Employment and Support Allowance, and Severe Disability Allowance.
-The qualifying rules are broadly the same as for those coming off income-related benefits. - 52.
+The qualifying rules are broadly the same as for those coming off income-related benefits. - 51.
 Extended support can be made for up to 4 weeks starting from the beginning of the week after entitlement to a qualifying benefit ends.
-Support lasts for 4 weeks unless the applicant's liability for council tax ends first. - 53.
+Support lasts for 4 weeks unless the applicant's liability for council tax ends first. - 52.
 The amount of the extended payment is usually the amount that the applicant was entitled to during the last week that they were receiving a qualifying benefit.
+However, if for any reason entitlement to council tax reduction after the change of circumstances is higher, the higher amount is paid.